alkrauss48/talks/metaprogramming-ruby-talk/README.md

 ---

-## Intentionally Left Out Topic
+## Intentionally Left Out Topics

-I do not talk about Singleton Methods or Eigenclasses.
+I do not talk about [Singleton Methods or Eigenclasses](http://www.integralist.co.uk/posts/eigenclass.html).
 Those concepts cover a good chunk of metaprogramming in Ruby, but they are in my opinion the most confusing concepts to master and I've never ran into a situation where using them would have made my code much better.
 Thus I chose to avoid them altogether,